krasserm/krasserm.github.io/_posts/2019-11-21-latent-variable-models-part-1.md

 There is a strong increase in the lower bound value until $C = 3$ and then the lower bound more or less doesn't increase any more.
 With more components there are of course more options to overfit but the simplest model that reaches a relatively high lower bound value is a GMM with 3 components.
 This is exactly the number of components used to generate the data.

+A more principled approach to determine the optimal number of components requires a Bayesian treatment of model parameters.
+In this case the lower bound would also take into account model complexity and we would see decreasing lower bound values for $C \gt 3$ and a maximum at $C = 3$.
+For details see section 10.2.4 in \[1\].

 ### Implementation with scikit-learn

 The low-level implementation above was just for illustration purposes.
 Scikit-learn already comes with a `GaussianMixture` class that can be readily used.